NREL/mappymatch/README.md

 Change directory into the mappymatch folder:
 ```
+cd path/to/mappymatch
-cd path/to/mappymatch   # from here, your path to mappymatch is likely .\mappymatch\
+# from here, your path to mappymatch is likely .\mappymatch\
 ```

 Then, use the environment.yml file (which was downloaded when you cloned the repo) to install dependencies:

+---> Question about this ordering (for @nreinicke or admin).
+Should this instalation be performed before or after navigating into the subfolder mappymatch/mappymatch?
+The environment.yml file lives in the outer directory under the primary MappyMatch folder.

 ```
 conda env create -f environment.yml
 ```